| A History of the Church to 1500 A.D.Theology for the Laity Series

 called is declarations of nullity if there had not been a sacramental, consummated,

+and valid contractual marriage in the first place.
 In unstable country like ours therere so many peoplethey marry, all right,

 with that verb in quotation marks.
 They have no sincere idea of remaining faithful